patlockley/WordPress-BuddyPress_Activity_Graphs/readme.txt

 Contributors: pgogy
 Tags: buddypress, social networking, activity, visualisations, tag cloud Requires at least: 3.4
-Tested up to: 4.2
+Tested up to: 4.3
-Stable tag: 0.4
+Stable tag: 0.51

-Allows visualisations to be shown for how users use your buddypress site
+Allows visualisations to be shown for how users work in groups on your buddypress site

 == Description ==

-This plugin allows for BuddyPress to be extended (on each user profile) by showing a variety of different forms of activities visualised
+This plugin allows for BuddyPress to be extended (on each group) by showing a variety of different forms of activities visualised

 == Installation ==